WPC-Systems-Ltd/WPC_CSharp_driver_release/examples/Console/USBDAQF1AD/UART/README.md

 We connect two device via UART so that can communicate data.

-In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_CSharp_driver_release/).
+In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_CSharp_driver_release/).

-If you want to build your own UART application (for example, read the temperature data from external sensor with UART interface), try to use this as a basic template, then add your own code.
+If you'd like to create your own application, start by using this simple template, and then include your own code.

 ## How to use this example

 ### Hardware Requirement

 In order to run this example, you should get USBDAQF1AD product, which contains UART function.

 Then, we take `USBDAQF1AD` for example.